jazzfan2/helper_scripts/README.md

 developed and maintained by Alexander Pampuchin.

 # Description:
-'Enhanced Motif Window Manager' (EMWM) is a great project by Alexander Pampuchin (https://fastestcode.org/), under LGPLv3 and MIT Licenses, providing a functional and 'classic' looking graphical environment (Motif/X11) for UNIX-like systems, somewhat reminiscent of the Common Desktop Environment (CDE).
+'Enhanced Motif Window Manager' (EMWM) is a great project by Alexander Pampuchin (https://fastestcode.org/emwm.html), under LGPLv3 and MIT Licenses, providing a functional and 'classic' looking graphical environment (Motif/X11) for UNIX-like systems, somewhat reminiscent of the Common Desktop Environment (CDE).
-Among other useful applications that are part of EMWM is a file-manager called 'XFile'.
+Among other useful applications associated with EMWM is a file-manager called 'XFile' (see https://fastestcode.org/xfile.html).

 I like EMWM's configurability, which inspired me to develop a set of auxilliary scripts to customize and further extend its behavior and ease of use.
 As of now, the following tools are available (more to come!):